County Jails Struggle To Treat Mentally Ill Inmates

 "He's attempted suicide a few times," she says.
 "So for me, out here as a parent, I'm wondering if I'm ever going to get that phone call one day saying that they went to my son's cell and found him not alive."

-Colon says she can't help but wonder if the right interventions earlier would have kept her son out of the system.
+Colon says she can't help but wonder whether the right interventions earlier would have kept her son out of the system.

 "I just really hope that he doesn't get so low that he gives up," Colon says.